dirtsimple/imposer/README.md

 * `filter-options` *jq-filter-expression* -- Use *jq-filter-expression* to filter the options before they're displayed or used by `imposer options` commands.
 The filter expression will receive a JSON object whose top-level keys are  options, and the output must be in the same format.

+* `json-options` *option-name...* -- designate the specified options (or portions thereof) as being JSON strings in the database, but nested objects in the specification.
+This lets you work more easily with options like `wpassetcleanup_settings` that are stored as large JSON strings that would be awkward (and non-modular) to impose as a single large string value.

+  When this directive is used in a state module, the targeted options or sub-options can be set to any JSON-compatible values in state modules, and will show up the same way to all of the `imposer options` subcommands (e.g. `diff`, `yaml`, `list`, `jq`, and `review`) , but the actual value stored in the database will be encoded as a JSON string.

+  As with `exclude-options`, the option names must be single *and* double-quoted if any portions contain characters that are invalid in a JQ attribute name.

-You can exclude as many options or add as many filters as you wish, from any state module.
-This allows you to have the state module for a particular theme or plugin add exclusions or filters for the corresponding options or portions thereof.
+You can exclude or JSONify as many options (or add as many filters) as you wish, from any state module.
+This allows you to have the state module for a particular theme or plugin add exclusions, filters, or JSONification for the corresponding options or portions thereof.

 ## Project Status